 Working in two batches, add the shrimp and sauté until crispy and the outside is golden brown, about 2 minutes.
 Flip the shrimp and continue to cook until just cooked through and golden brown, about an additional 2 minutes.

-Remove to a paper towel-lined plate and add the remaining oil to the pan and cook the remaining shrimp.
+Remove to a plate and add the remaining oil to the pan and cook the remaining shrimp.

 To serve, divide the kale among bowls.
 Top with the crispy rice followed by avocado and shrimp.
 Top with the spicy mayo, sesame seeds and green onions.